Registered Nurse to Bachelor of Science in Nursing (RN-BSN)

-RN to BS in Nursing applicants are those who have already completed an Associate Degree in Nursing (ADN) or Diploma in Nursing program from another accredited college.
-This program is offered at the San Diego and Imperial Valley campuses.
+RN to BSN applicants are those who have already completed an Associate Degree in Nursing (ADN) or Diploma in Nursing program from another college.

 The following criteria are relevant to SDSU-Imperial Valley.